blookot/agent-builder-demo/README.md

 Get the model you want, as long as it has the 'tools' tag (see the available models from the [ollama library](https://ollama.com/library?sort=popular)).

 I personnaly used [llama3.2](https://ollama.com/library/llama3.2) that worked great, even in French!<br/>
 I also tested qwen3 and mistral that sometimes triggered errors.
-Be aware that, at this stage (v9.2), we recommend [specific models](https://www.elastic.co/docs/solutions/search/agent-builder/models#recommended-models) and the `` I was getting with mistral illustrate [the issues you may](https://www.elastic.co/docs/solutions/search/agent-builder/limitations-known-issues#incompatible-llms) face with incompatible LLMs...
+Be aware that, at this stage (v9.2), we recommend [specific models](https://www.elastic.co/docs/solutions/search/agent-builder/models#recommended-models) and the `Error executing agent: No tool calls found in the response.` I was getting with mistral illustrate [the issues you may face](https://www.elastic.co/docs/solutions/search/agent-builder/limitations-known-issues#incompatible-llms) with incompatible LLMs...

 Here is how to setup llama3.2:
 ```sh